Amy Steinberg

 Amy Steinberg is an American minister, singer, songwriter, musician, playwright and actress.
-She is an independent artist and has produced nine albums with producer Justin Beckler.
+She is an independent artist.
 Best known for her live performances, she blends together a mixture of music, comedy, and poetry.
 A student of the Science of Mind movement, her work has included musically directing at spiritual centers, writing songs for the Inspire Choir in Boca Raton, Florida and the One Love Choir in Charlotte, North Carolina which has brought marked spirituality into her work.
 She has performed at Agape International in Los Angeles, Center for Spiritual Living in Seattle, The Revelation Conference, the Michigan Womyn's Festival, and opening for artists including Alix Olson and Melissa Ferrick.

 Early life

 Amy was born in Boston, Massachusetts.
 At age 8, her family moved to Sarasota, Florida, where she attended Booker High School for the Performing Arts.
 Classically trained on the piano from age 4, she studied at Boston Conservatory and American Musical and Dramatic Academy in New York City and has a degree in theater from Marymount Manhattan College.